|

 About Evotec SE Our expertise spans small molecules, biologics, cell therapies and associated modalities, supported by proprietary platforms such as Molecular Patient Databases, PanOmics and iPSC-based disease modeling.
 With flexible partnering models tailored to our customers’ needs, we work with all Top 20 Pharma companies, over 800 biotechs, academic institutions, and healthcare stakeholders.
 Our offerings range from standalone services to fully integrated R&D programs and long-term strategic partnerships, combining scientific excellence with operational agility.
 Through Just – Evotec Biologics, we redefine biologics development and manufacturing to improve accessibility and affordability.
 With a strong portfolio of over 100 proprietary R&D assets, most of them being co-owned, we focus on key therapeutic areas including oncology, cardiovascular and metabolic diseases, neurology, and immunology.
 Evotec’s global team of more than 4,800 experts operates from sites in Europe and the U.S., offering complementary technologies and services as synergistic centers of excellence.
 Learn more at www.evotec.com and follow us on LinkedIn and X/Twitter @Evotec.
 Forward-looking statements

-For further information, please contact: Media Investor Relations
+For further information, please contact: Investor Relations and Media Contact Dr. Sarah Fakih

 | Language: | English |